siasio/EndgameBot/README.md

 ##

-This README needs to be updated.
-I introduced major changes to the repo in June 2024.
-Now the codebase is more structured.
+Following major changes in the repository in June 2024, the codebase has become more structured.
 Evaluation of the program is done using `benchmark.py` script.
+It is also possible to use the program through a GUI by running `visualize.py`.
-The old `visualize.py` script has not yet been adjusted to the new changes.
+The README file should be updated to mention all the introduced changes.

 Current code uses `cgt_engine` as a dependency.
 This repository will be made publicly available soon.